 Discover additional contexts and meanings for each kanji as well as example sentences via custom links to Kenkyusha’s online Luminous dictionary or by using the kanji reference numbers for the Nelson and Kodansha dictionaries.
 Read more or watch a demo video.

-Finally, if you have just begun to study kanji, we have also prepared two important online resources for you which cover the history of kanji, stroke order basics, and radicals.
+Finally, especially for beginners, we have prepared two online resources which cover the history of kanji, stroke order basics, and radicals.
 These are the Introduction to Kanji and the 214 traditional kanji radicals and their meanings.
-We encourage everyone who has just begun to study kanji to review these documents carefully before using Kanji alive in earnest.
+We encourage anyone who has just begun to study kanji to review these documents carefully before using Kanji alive in earnest.

 Thank you for your interest in Kanji alive!
 Please don’t hesitate to get in touch if you have any questions or comments.